TotallyNotWiley/mo-origins/README.md

 This is Mo' Origins!
 Mo' Origins is a datapack that adds more origins to the origins mod.
-Currently this datapack includes 2 origins.
+Currently this datapack includes 6 origins.

-I now have a second datapack!
+I now have more datapacks!
 Aqua Origins.
+Giant.

 Golem:
 + Can reach further